Christine Fessler, President/CEO

 Now hiring for this position

-Alexis Matthews joined the Easter Seals Wisconsin team in August of 2015 as the AmeriCorps Program Manager.
-In that role, she is responsible for program compliance with the AmeriCorps grant, including preparation of progress and final reports, AmeriCorps member documentation, and overall member experience.
+Anna joined the Easter Seals Wisconsin team in August 2017 as the AmeriCorps Program Manager.
+She first volunteered at camp in 2013, served as an AmeriCorps member in 2015, and served a second term of AmeriCorps in 2016 as the Volunteer Coordinator.
+In 2015, she graduated from the University of Wisconsin- La Crosse with a Bachelors in Therapeutic Recreation.
+In this role, she is responsible for program compliance with the AmeriCorps grant, including preparation of progress and final reports, AmeriCorps member documentation, and overall member experience.
 She manages record-keeping and monitoring, citizenship training, AmeriCorps supervisor communication and coordination, program evaluation, and billing, according to the AmeriCorps program budget and plan.

 Jill Gretzinger, Coordinator, Outagamie County Disability HelpLine